 - Psychiatric Evaluation & Collaboration Case Management

-- Specialized Evaluations Based on Need
+- Individualized Behavior Modification Plans- Based on Need

 - Coordination of Care

-BRIDGES™ uses the Commonwealth of Pennsylvania Health Choices Behavioral Health Services Guidelines for Mental Health Medical Necessity Criteria to determine appropriateness of referrals and admissions.
+BRIDGES™ PHP uses the Commonwealth of Pennsylvania Health Choices Behavioral Health Services Guidelines for Mental Health Medical Necessity Criteria to determine appropriateness of referrals and admissions.

-Our clients have the following criteria:
+Our clients should meet the following criteria:

-- Males and females in grades 1st through 12th
+- Youth in 1st through 12th grade

-- Exhibit behaviors that indicate a risk for unsafe actions toward self or others
+- Exhibit behaviors that indicate a risk for unsafe actions toward self or others (self-injurious behaviors)

-- Decreased functioning for their developmental level such that the behavioral disturbance requires regular observation and treatment but does not require
+- Decreased functioning for their developmental level such that the behavioral disturbance requires regular observation and treatment but does not require 24-hour supervision

-- Suicidal or homicidal ideation,
+- Suicidal or homicidal ideation

-- Impulsivity and/or aggressive behavior,
+- Impulsivity and/or aggressive behavior

-- Affect/function impairment,
+- Affect/function impairment

-- Psychosocial functional impairment,
+- Psychosocial functional impairment

-- Thought impairment or cognitive impairment (other than Intellectual disability).
+- Thought impairment or cognitive impairment (other than intellectual disability)